$CrowdDiff$: Multi-hypothesis Crowd Density Estimation using Diffusion Models: Results

 \subsection{Crowd counting performance}

-{\bf Quantitative results} for crowd counting are presented in \tab{\ref{table: crowd counting performance}} for the proposed method with other existing methods.
-The proposed method achieves \sota\ crowd-counting results on public crowd-counting datasets, and the improvement can be explained by two factors.
+\textbf{Quantitative results} for crowd counting are presented in \cref{table: crowd counting performance} for the proposed method with other existing methods.
+The proposed method achieves \sota\ crowd counting results on public crowd counting datasets, and two factors can explain the improvement.
 First, the proposed use of a narrow kernel has improved the counting results in dense regions by mitigating the loss of density values in contrast to conventional density-based methods.
-Second, we eliminate the effect of background noise on the crowd count, which scales with the image dimensions, by replacing density summation with contour detection followed by summation.
-Since \jhu\ and \ucfq\ datasets contain dense crowd scenes and large image dimensions this explains the significant MAE margins of 6\% and 7\% for \jhu\ and \ucfq, respectively, compared to the \sota.
-This was possible due to the capability to produce accurate density maps with better resemblance to ground truth maps with diffusion models. \\ {\bf Qualitative results} are presented in \fig{\ref{figure: density comparison}} and \fig{\ref{figure: crowd maps}} for density map generation with diffusion models and crowd map generation with the proposed pipeline.
-As depicted in \fig{\ref{figure: density comparison}}, the proposed method and the narrow kernel have the ability to accurately perform counting even in a dense region while the other two methods have suffered from loss of density.
-Further, our proposed pipeline has identified head locations accurately which is not possible with existing density-based methods, and without the need for data heuristics, unlike localization-based methods.\\
+Second, we eliminate the effect of background noise on the crowd count, which scales with the image dimensions, by replacing density summation with thresholding followed by summation.
+The performance on \jhu, \qnrf, and \nwpu\ datasets explains the above effect of \method\ as these datasets contain dense crowd scenes and large image dimensions.
+This was possible due to the capability to produce accurate density maps with better resemblance to ground truth maps with diffusion models.
+In \cref{tab: nwpu_counting}, we provide the performance on the \emph{test} set of the \nwpu\ dataset.
+In addition to the overall MAE, \method\ has the best performance in negative samples or sparse crowds similar to detection or localization-based methods.
+This is due to density thresholding because of the ability to produce narrow kernels without intersections.\\ \textbf{Qualitative results} are presented in \cref{figure: density comparison} and \cref{figure: crowd maps} for density map generation with diffusion models and crowd map generation with the proposed pipeline.
+As depicted in \cref{figure: density comparison}, the proposed method and the narrow kernel can accurately perform counting even in a dense region.
+In contrast, the other two methods have suffered from loss of density.
+Furthermore, our proposed pipeline has identified head locations accurately, which is impossible with existing density-based methods and without data heuristics, unlike localization-based methods.